 - Promotional titles are not allowed.

-Units that are sold as sets must be marked as sets on their packaging and labelled clearly to that effect, for example,“Sold as set” or “Set.
-Do not separate.”
-Units labelled as a set must be sealed so that they cannot be separated.
+Units that are sold as sets must be marked as sets on their packaging, and clearly labelled to that effect.
+For example: “Sold as set” or “Part of a set, do not separate.”

 - If the box can be easily opened on its own, adhesives or staples must be used.

 - The box must not collapse when medium pressure is applied to any of the sides.